john-guerra/express-mongo-react-s3/README.md

 # express-mongo-react-s3

-A very basic example on how to upload files to S3 from React using Node Express and Mongo
+A very basic example on how to upload files to S3 from React using Node Express and Mongo.

+Expects you to have AWS credentials initialized as environment variables

 ## Usage